Sam Fender: Personal life

+In a 2025 interview with the Los Angeles Times, when asked whether dating had become harder since gaining fame, Fender said it was "a lot easier" because he was "not dating", later commenting, “it’s already out in some of the papers in the UK.
+I’m seeing somebody, and it’s great”.
+Media reports had previously suggested that he had been dating London-based actress Rosa Collier since 2022.

 Political views

 Fender holds left-wing views, but has said that the British Left had "alienated their grassroots supporters" by concentrating on identity politics, leaving the working class to "being picked up by the right".
 He felt that "the increasing polarisation of political discourse" is a problem that makes "debate and compromise all but impossible".
 Fender was also a supporter of Jeremy Corbyn, telling The Big Issue: "I loved Corbyn, quite frankly.
 I mean, he fucked up a lot of things.
 But I think his heart was in the right place and that's something that we've not seen for a long time.
 I just think he was done a massive disservice by the British press.
 And I think a lot of people who he would have potentially helped, were groomed to hate him."

-In July 2020, he signed an open letter, along with artists including Elton John, Dua Lipa and Olly Alexander, to the UK Minister for Women and Equalities, Liz Truss, calling for a ban on all forms of LGBT conversion therapy.
-In late 2021, Fender felt disillusioned by politicians and political parties, saying that his "only allegiance now is to 'people.
+In July 2020, he signed an open letter to the UK Minister for Women and Equalities, Liz Truss, calling for a ban on all forms of LGBT conversion therapy.
+In late 2021, Fender felt disillusioned by politicians and political parties, saying that his "only allegiance now is to 'people'".
+In November 2023, Fender signed an open letter calling for a ceasefire in Gaza.
+In August 2025, Fender brought out activists including Greta Thunberg at a concert in Demark to voice support for Palestine.